Edgio/edgio_caching_emulator/README.md

 be driven by production traffic traces.
 Since it uses these production workloads, we dubbed this system an _emulator_, rather than a simulator.

-The Edgecast Caching Emulator includes the following features.
+The Edgio Caching Emulator includes the following features.
 * **Cache Admission**
  * **N-hit caching**: items are cached on the n-th request
  * **Probabilistic caching**: items are cached based on a pre-defined probability value